nianticlabs/mickey/README.md

    It hence does not use any image overlapping information but only relative ground truth poses during training.
   * _overlap_score.yaml_: This configuration relies on the image overlapping information to only choose solvable image pairs during training.

+Besides the two default configurations, we also provide a configuration to speed up their training.
+These configurations use low-resolution images and do not add the null hypothesis (refer to Section 3.1.4 for details).
+We recommend initializing MicKey with these configurations and then fine-tuning the network with the default ones (which use high-resolution images and the null hypothesis).
+They can be found under `config/MicKey/`:
+  * _curriculum_learning_warm_up.yaml_
+  * _overlap_score_warm_up.yaml_

 To train MicKey default model, use:
 ```shell
 python train.py --config config/MicKey/curriculum_learning.yaml \